-The Ocellated Snake Eel has dark spots on a cream-coloured background.
+The Ocellated Snake Eel has dark spots on a cream-coloured background with a dorsal fin that runs back across the body from behind the head.
+The fin is usually kept lowered and the tip of the tail is sharp and finless.
 The pattern of the spots changes as the eel ages.
 Juveniles under 25 cm in length have a single row of spots on the top of the body.
 Between 25 cm and 50 cm they have spots along the side with alternating spots on the top of the body.
 Over 50cm in length they have two or three rows of spots on the top of the body and several rows of smaller spots along the sides.

 IN THE WILD

-They occur in marine tropical waters of the Indo-West Pacific.
-Transkei to Kenya across the Indo Pacific not including Hawaii and the Leeward Islands.
+They occur in marine tropical waters of the Indo-West Pacific from the Transkei coast in South Africa to Kenya across the Indo Pacific not including Hawaii and the Leeward Islands.

 Very little seems known on their mating habits other than they are oviparous.